 How many people do you know treat their cars more like an extension of their bedroom, especially in the winter time than when the weather is pleasant?
 We’ve seen plenty of wrappers, empty bottles, clothes, and even ashes in people’s cars, and we’re not saying we’re innocent either.
 It’s easier for people to take their vehicle to a winter car detailing service, but when the weather gets nicer why waste the money when you can do it yourself?
 Some drop big dollars at a dealership getting their car detailed.
 In this article, we will tell how to save that money by detailing your vehicle at home by yourself when the weather gets nicer.
 We will let you know everything you need to have and everything you need to know to turn your car from clean to shining like new.
 The small details can make a world of a difference on both the interior car detailing and exterior car detailing of your vehicle.
 We will also talk about getting an extended auto warranty protection plan after your car is clean and ready to ride.

 Looking to Keep Your Vehicle in Great Condition?
-Get Free Introductory Maintenance on All Protection Plans.
+Get Included Introductory Maintenance on All Protection Plans.

 First off, let’s talk about the difference between cleaning/washing and detailing your car.
 Washing your car is pretty much hitting it with some soapy water and a rag on the outside, and then waxing it.
 Cleaning your car’s interior requires vacuuming and wiping down inside components with something like Armor All wipes.
 Detailing a car is hitting all the small points in between.
 Detailing a car is the difference between clean and shimmering like new.
 People tend to not want to hit the little details because they are harder to reach.
 When you go to a dealership to get your car detailed, you should expect to pay between $50-$125 for a standard sized vehicle and between $75-$150 for an SUV or van.
 These essential detailing services should include a wash, wax, interior vacuuming, interior polish, window wash, mirror and trim cleaning and tire cleaning.
 Upgraded packages will have even more attention to detail.
 These packages should use a higher quality cleaning product, specialized equipment for vintage cars, boats, motorcycles or RVs, a superior wax, steam cleaning of the carpets, and cleaning of leather upholstery.
 Upgraded detailing packages usually cost between $150 and up for regular sized vehicles and $175 and up for an SUV and vans.